 Hopkins broke Hall’s ankles later on in the practice

-Although the altercation between the two teams didn’t turn physical, it still appeared to be weighing heavy on the minds of both players.
-Naturally, they ended up lining up against one another in the scrimmage.
+Although the altercation between the two teams didn’t turn physical, it seemed to weigh heavy on both players’ minds.
+Naturally, they lined up against one another in the scrimmage.

-DeAndre Hopkins was the No. 1 wide receiver for Houston, and De’Angelo Hall was the No. 1 cornerback for Washington.
-The battle definitely made for great television.
+DeAndre Hopkins was the No. 1 wide receiver for Houston, and DeAngelo Hall was the No. 1 cornerback for Washington.
+So, the battle made for great TV.
 D-Hop lined up on the outside, with Hall opposite him.
 The Texans receiver ran full speed into his route.
 He stopped on a dime for a comeback route.
 The Washington cover man tried to plant his foot and reverse direction.

 Things didn’t end well, as Hall twisted his ankle and went down on the play.
 The Texans quarterback completed the pass to Hopkins, and the Central, South Carolina native took the time to let people know he won the battle.